shawngraham/hist3812-f22/content/syllabus/assessment.md

 + interstitial 3: 30%
 + unessay:  40%

+## Real Names Policy

+I will ask you to use Github as an online repository for many of the things you'll build/make.
+You do not need to use your real name or identity on any public-facing work that you do in this course.
+Nor do you need to explain to me that you wish to use a pseudonym.
+It is sufficient that you send an email to me with the following message:

+‘I would like to use the following username in all public-facing work: xxxxxxxx’

+…where xxxxx is the name you have selected.
+For safety’s sake, if you decide to use a pseudonym, do not use one that you have used on any other website or social media platform.

+Nor do you have to make a repository 'public'; you may set the repo to 'private' but make sure to invite `shawngraham` as a collaborato (that's my Github username; my avatar is a minion, by the way).

 ## An Example Repo

 An example github repository showing the structure to follow for your interestitials is [here](https://github.com/shawngraham/hist3812-starter).
 The organization of the layout for your unessay will depend on the form it takes.
 You might wish to use [this vault for Obsidian](https://github.com/shawngraham/obsidian-game-design-vault) to organize the development of your Unessay.
 NB a 'vault' = 'folder of text files.'
-Download that folder, and use [Obsidiah](https://obsidian.md) to explore/modify it.
+Download that folder, and use [Obsidian](https://obsidian.md) to explore/modify it.

 ## Criteria for Interstitials
 The focus of these interstitial exercises and your recording of your thinking is on the development of your process, on your evolution in the course - _not_ on your technical prowess.

-> For each interstitial, you will you will place your various log.md files, your reflection.md, and any other supporting files (screenshots, etc) as necessary.
+> For each interstitial, you will you will place your various log.md files, your reflection.md, and any other supporting files (screenshots, etc) as necessary into a private or public github repo, and then [submit the link to the repo to me via an online form](https://forms.gle/hFzXKvMku23AuY9XA).
+Remember: Upload to github; send me the link.

 _Guidance on using Github and getting it set up is available from my 'crafting digital history' course materials [here](https://craftingdh.netlify.app/tutorials/github/)._